andrewt3000/MachineLearning/README.md

 3. Reinforcement learning - Maximize a reward.
 An agent interacts with an environment and learns to take action by maximizing a cumulative reward.
 4. Transfer learning - storing knowledge gained while solving one problem and applying it to a different but related problem.
 5. Semi-Supervised learning - Use a mix mostly unlabeled, with a small labeled subset data.
-6. Self-supervised learnng - A form of unsupervised learning where the model is trained on a task using the data itself to generate supervisory signals, rather than relying on externally-provided labels.
+6. Self-supervised learnng - A form of unsupervised learning where the model is trained on a task using the data itself, rather than labels.
 For example, the task may be to predict the next word (LLM pretraining) or to predict part of a masked image.

 #### Types of discriminative machine learning problems
 1. regression - predicting a continuous value attribute (Example: house prices)